edaplayground/eda-playground/docs/settings.rst

 .. image:: _static/questa.png
    :align: right

-This simulator will only do the compile step.
+This simulator will ONLY DO THE COMPILE step.
 The run step is currently not available.

 Additional command-line *compile options* may be specified in the bottom textbox.